 Figure 5: P. aeruginosa PaFLR01 fluorescence lifetime shifts when cross-fed Rothia supernatant.
-(A) Fluorescence lifetime phasor of P. aeruginosa PaFLR01 grown in three media types under hypoxic conditions for 72h.
+(A) Fluorescence lifetime phasor of P. aeruginosa PaFLR01 grown in three media types under hypoxic conditions.
 Scatter plot points are G and S coordinates of pixels from fluorescence lifetime images of PaFLR01 grown in hypoxic ASM (14 images), M9 suc (8 images), or M9 suc + sup (7 images).
-For reference, mean G and S values of fluorescent solutions are displayed on the universal circle as black shapes.
+For reference, mean G and S values of pure fluorescent solutions are displayed on the universal circle as black shapes.
 The two-dimensional G and S distributions were significantly different for each pairwise comparison (ASM vs. M9 suc, ASM vs. M9 suc+sup, M9 suc vs. M9 suc+sup; Fasano-Francheschini Test, p-value < 2.2e-16).
-(B) The one-dimensional distributions of G and S from the image data in panel A are represented in each plot and colored by media condition.
-M9 suc + sup G and S distributions were significantly shifted to the left of the M9 suc and ASM distributions (Wilcoxon rank sum test, p-value < 2.2e-16).
-(C) Examples of fluorescent intensity images from the cross-feeding experiment.
+(B) The one-dimensional distributions of S from the image data in panel A are represented in each plot and colored by media condition.
+M9 suc + sup S distributions were significantly shifted to the left of the M9 suc and ASM distributions (Wilcoxon rank sum test, p-value < 2.2e-16).
+The blue line represents the lower S limit where only reduced pyocyanin is expected to be detected.
+C) Examples of fluorescent intensity images from the cross-feeding experiment.
 Scale bar = 3 µm.
 (D) The fluorescence lifetime image (top) from three example samples, colored by position on the phasor (bottom).
 The pixel color in the images corresponds with the color of pixels in the phasor.
-Blue is indicative of a longer lifetime near the origin of the phasor (0,0).
-Scale bar = 3 µm.
+Blue is indicative of a longer lifetime near the origin of the phasor.
 LDH = Lactate Dehydrogenase, OHPhz = 1-hydroxyphenazine, OLS = Oxidized Lipid Signal, PVD = pyoverdine, PYO = pyocyanin, ASM = artificial sputum medium, suc = succinate, sup = supernatant from Rothia mucilaginosa.

 Conclusion.

-In conclusion, fluorescence lifetime imaging microscopy was used to track changes in P. aeruginosa metabolism in naturally forming chemical gradients.
-Specifically, we detected a long lifetime signal associated with reduced pyocyanin at the surface of biofilms and in the presence of fermentation metabolites.
+To our knowledge, this is the first study to measure metabolites throughout an intact P. aeruginosa biofilm.
+We detected a long fluorescent lifetime signal associated with reduced pyocyanin at the surface of intact biofilms and in the presence of fermentation metabolites.
+Given the significance of pyocyanin in disease progression and P. aeruginosa physiology, the DIVER FLIM approach shows promise as a tool to advance understanding of infections and treatment strategies in infection-relevant models.

 Limitations and future directions.